 Sign Up for Google My Business (If You Haven’t Already)

 One of the most critical aspects of your online presence is your Google Business listing.
-This is the card that appears to the right with your business name, address, telephone number, photos, and links to your website.
+This card appears to the right with your business name, address, telephone number, photos, and links to your website.
 It’s often the first thing potential clients in your area see when they Google your company.
 If you haven’t already signed up for your listing, you should do so as soon as possible.
-Google will mail you a postcard to your physical business address to verify your company’s identity and location.
+Google will mail a postcard to your physical business address to verify your company’s identity and location.

 Hire or Train a Dedicated Social Media Manager